Pure Country 2: The Gift

-Pure Country 2: The Gift is a 2010 American musical Western film directed by Christopher Cain.
+Pure Country 2: The Gift is a 2010 American Western musical film directed by Christopher Cain.
 It is the second film in the Pure Country trilogy, and stars country music artist Katrina Elam.
 The film was released in the United States on October 15, 2010.

 Plot

 The film "Pure Country 2: The Gift" tells the story of Bobbie, a young woman with a naturally beautiful voice.
 Bobbie leaves her small town for Nashville, hoping to become a singing superstar.
 Before she leaves, her Aunt Ella gives her a locket containing a picture of her mother and a one-hundred dollar bill.
 Aunt Ella also tells Bobbie that she will succeed beyond her wildest dreams if only she never lies, is always fair, and never breaks a promise.
 Bobbie lands a job at a sushi restaurant in Nashville.
 The restaurant is owned by a man named Morita.
 Bobbie is excited about the job and her new life in Nashville.
 Bobbie's boss, Morita, believes that anyone who is aspiring to be in the music business will not work hard in his restaurant.
 When he asks Bobbie if she is a singer, all his employees shake their heads no behind him.
 Bobbie answers "No," which breaks the first of the three rules that govern her gift.
 Angels in heaven wince and say "that's one."
 When Bobbie arrives at her new job at the sushi restaurant, she is surprised to discover that the other employees are also musicians.
 They have a band called "The Rising Sons."
 Bobbie joins their band and they convince Morita to become their manager.
 They are given an audition by a promoter who is a longtime customer at the sushi restaurant.
 Bobbie is a country singer who wants to be a star.
 She meets a promoter who convinces her that The Rising Sons are not talented enough to take her to the top.
 The angels in heaven say "that's two," meaning she's broken the second of the rules.
 The rules are that she can't say "it's not fair," and she can't let them go.
 Though she repeatedly says, "it's not fair," she eventually gives in and agrees to let them go.
 When Bobbie grew up, she didn't know her father and always wondered about him.
 Later, her single climbed the charts, and she was interviewed on a television show.
 The host surprised her by bringing her long-lost father on the show with her.